solarsailer/matthieuoger.com/content/posts/2020-08-31-the-experience.md

 title: "It's the Experience"
 excerptQuote:
   name: "Peter Ramsey"
-  quote: "But the issue isn't the completion rate, it's the _experience_."
+  quote: "But the issue isn't the completion rate, it's the experience."
 ---

 [Peter Ramsey][article]: